 Ms. Sostowski advises employers regarding compliance with federal and state workplace laws, prevention or early resolution of employment disputes before they lead to litigation, and defense of workplace-related disputes.
 She represents companies and managers in employment litigation in state and federal courts and agencies, with an emphasis on whistleblower, discrimination, harassment, retaliation, and restrictive covenant matters.
 Ms. Sostowski also provides employment law advice to in-house counsel, human resources professionals, and executives in a variety of industries, including higher education, technology, pharmaceuticals, financial services, healthcare, and public and nonprofit entities.

-A longtime champion for women’s advancement in the legal profession and under the law, Ms. Sostowski served as President of the National Association of Women Lawyers for the 2019-2020 term.
+A longtime champion for women’s advancement in the legal profession and under the law, Ms. Sostowski served as President of the National Association of Women Lawyers (NAWL) from 2019-2020.
 Founded in 1899, NAWL is the nation’s oldest professional organization devoted to the interests and progress of women lawyers and women’s legal rights.
 As President of NAWL during both the centennial of the 19th Amendment and the early stages of the COVID-19 pandemic, Ms. Sostowski led the association through its first virtual Mid-Year and Annual Meetings, with ambitious programming to reflect the significance of the historic anniversary and meet the needs of attorneys working remotely.
 During her term as President, NAWL also undertook a multi-year, strategic planning process, reinvigorated the association’s focus on advocacy and public policy issues, and revitalized the Women Lawyers Journal, in publication since 1911, with the expansion of the WLJ’s Editorial Board.
-Ms. Sostowski has served on NAWL’s Board since 2011 and is currently its Immediate Past President.
-She is also a longtime Trustee of the New Jersey Women Lawyers Association and is active in the Harvard Law School Women’s Alliance.
+Ms. Sostowski is also a longtime Trustee of the New Jersey Women Lawyers Association.